2019 – OUR EVENTS

 Ed Stout, the Site Manager of the Cooke Dorn House, lead a group of 75 people on”A Walk Through History on Wayne St.” on Saturday, June 22nd.
 The tour started at the limestone homes that Eleutheros Cooke built in 1827 and 1835 at 410-414 Columbus Avenue across from the Sandusky Library and ended at the Follett House at the SE corner of E. Adams and Wayne St.

 Ed did a wonderful job pointing out unusual aspects of each house and sharing a history of the people who lived there.
+This street contains some of Sandusky’s most interesting houses – some might even call them mansions.

 November 17 – Annual Meeting & Banquet at the Sandusky Yacht Club